evolvedbinary/elemental/RECOVERY.md

 To completely wipe a database—for example, in order to restore a backup onto a clean database—perform the following steps:

-1. Stop the running eXist database instance
+1. Stop the running Elemental database instance
 2. Delete all files and directories from the "data" directory

 > Note that restoring from a backup (or parts of it) does not automatically